Phone-GWP-group

 External support

-Another key element of successfully moving to a reusable packaging setup is to involve key individuals and organisations from outside your business.
+Another key element of successfully moving to a reusable packaging setup is to involve key individuals and organisations outside your business.

-Collating data on packaging use / disposal
+Collating data on packaging use and disposal

-This includes accurate information on the weight of packaging you handle, including imported packaging if you are the end user.
+This includes accurate information on the weight of packaging that you handle, including imported packaging if you are the end user.

-At this stage you should be able to come up with a list of key performance indicators (KPIs) – effectively your targets and goals – that you can use to review the success of your reusable packaging implementation.
+At this stage, you should be able to come up with a list of key performance indicators (KPIs), effectively your targets and goals, that you can use to review the success of your reusable packaging implementation.

 Reusable packaging KPIs